c4ngo/CSE151A-Project/README.md

 Testing Accuracy: 80%
 Testing F1 Score: 81%

+Conclusion:

+Our toxic classifcation model performed relatively well given the dataset with alpha = 10.0 and threshold = 0.5.
+Our training and testing data both had accuracy and f1 score of above 80%.
+Changing the hyperparameters did not improve our 1st model significantly.
+In order to improve our model furthermore, we may consider SVMs or Decision Trees.

 Next steps to improve classification score will be testing our model with SVC and Decision Trees.

 ### Current Link to Juypter Notebook (Milestone 3) [CSE151A_Project](https://github.com/c4ngo/CSE151A-Project/blob/Milestone3/CSE151A_Project.ipynb)